 XB-1 is a critical step toward mainstream supersonic travel

-Our subscale prototype for Overture, XB-1 shares the same key technologies: advanced carbon fiber composites, a refined delta wing planform, and an efficient variable-geometry propulsion system.
+XB-1 will help refine the design and engineering of Overture with similar key technologies: advanced carbon fiber composites and aerodynamic and propulsion design and analysis.
 Lessons from XB-1 have already helped us optimize Overture.

 It’s all coming together